Gran Fondo Century & ULTRA

 8:00 a.m.: Cruise Family Ride

-REMEMBER: Your age group is based on the age you are on 12/31/18.
+REMEMBER: Your age group is based on the age you are on December 31st of the year of the event.
 Males and females will start together.
 Slower riders need to stay to the right.
 Also, the UCI does not recognize riders 18 and younger and if you win or in the 25% of this age group, you will not receive a UCI medal or qualify for Worlds.
 However, you will be called to the podium and awarded one of our medals.

 QUALIFYING FOR THE UCI GRAN FONDO WORLD SERIES